Best music streaming services Buying Guide: Welcome to What Hi-Fi?'s round-up of the best music streaming services you can subscribe to in 2020.

 Whether you want choice and convenience, or the highest fidelity possible, our round up of the best streaming services will help you pick the right one for you.

 Besides CD-quality streams, as part of Tidal's £20 per month HiFi package you can access millions of hi-res audio tracks, which are typically 24-bit/96kHz, but do go up to 24-bit/192kHz.
 Called 'Tidal Masters', the music files are encoded using MQA (Master Quality Authenticated) tech, which allows for more efficient packing of the hi-res data.
-You can access Tidal through iOS, Android, desktop, all of which offer hi-res streams, as well as a browser based player and a good spread of other platforms, such as Sonos.
+You can access Tidal through iOS, Android, desktop – all of which offer hi-res streams – as well as a browser based player and a good spread of other platforms, such as Sonos.
+Tidal Connect also now allows you to connect even easier via wi-fi to a growing list of products.

 Ease of use is exemplary and sound quality is exceptional across the board, with the CD-quality streams displaying great levels of detail and expression and hi-res recordings taking this up a level.
 Hi-res and CD-quality streams aren’t the be-all and end-all of Tidal’s offering, with the 60-million-track catalogue also available to stream in 320kbps to subscribers of its £10 per month Premium tier.
 But if you're looking for the best high quality streaming experience, this is unquestionably it.